foundry-vtt-community/wiki.js/setup/hosting/macos-node.md

 - Each instance *always* needs its own unique userdata folder.
 - A new instance of the *same Foundry version* as an existing instance doesn't need its own app folder; can re-use the same one.
 - You'll want to start being more explicit with your folder and process naming, so that it's always clear what's what.
+- Always keep in mind the <a href="https://foundryvtt.com/article/license/">terms</a> of the Foundry license, with respect to having multiple hosts available to others.

 <a id="I2" href="#I2">I2:</a> Here's a brief example of how to, say, add a v11 instance to your machine:
 1. In the `~/Applications` folder in your home directory, make a `Foundry11` folder.